Filter by Category:

 Once relevant details are gathered around the silhouette, it’s time for Step 4.
 Model how to look for patterns and relationships among the details—to determine what these details have in common.
 To move from Step 4 to Step 5, students have to put clues together, which means thinking about the details one at a time.

-Step 3 and Step 4 are the critical steps to generating an inference.
+Step 3 and Step 4 are the critical steps to generating an inference because an inference needs to be supported by in-the-text evidence.
 We need to help our students slow down and list the important, relevant details on the outside of Roz Linder’s silhouette graphic organizer.
 Then, they rely on their background knowledge to make connections, generate predictions, and draw conclusions.
-These are noted inside the silhouette head.
+These are noted inside the Silhouette Head.
 Reviewing those “mini-inferences” leads to Step 5 and the ultimate inference/answer to the question.
 This is then noted within the neck of the silhouette organizer.

 Taryn Saulmon, reading teacher at Monroe Central Elementary (Parker City, IN) used this strategy with her 5th and 6th graders.
 Check out their silhouette and their Yes, MA’AM response:

 Teacher Question: I LOVE this strategy!
 But I’m not sure how to make it work for multiple-choice questions.
 Do you have any tips? (submitted by Molly Whitener)

 Kristina Smekens’s Answer: The silhouette concept by Roz Linder and the 5-step process for making an inference is relevant to EVERY inferential question.
 Regardless of the question format (e.g., constructed response, extended response, multiple choice, etc.), the reader has to first come up with the answer (or inference) to the question.
 This, therefore, requires that they execute the five steps to identify relevant details to then infer the answer.